 One year I picked up a car in Orlando.
 We spent time on the beach after a Disney trip and then I returned the car to Atlanta.
 We were flying home from there.
 It only added a couple hours of driving and got us to a major airport with cheap flights.
 The cost savings though?
 HUGE!

 Bigger families can benefit the most from these sales.
 As a mother of 4, our family needs a larger SUV or minivan when we travel to fit all 6 of us.
 When these sales come up, most companies will set all car tiers at the same price.

 With these deals being seasonal, you’ll find that in the spring (think April and May after most spring breaks have ended) deals can be found going from Florida back to the north and Texas.
 In the fall those deals flip-flop and you’ll do better booking a car out of state to drive into Florida.
 Choosing to drive and fly in the same trip with a one way car rental deal will provide savings that you can use towards other parts of your trip.

-How to Find the One Way Car Rental Deals
+How to Book One Way Car Rental Deals

 What You Need to Know about One-Way Car Rentals